-Back in 1984, Dr. Robert B. Cialdini wrote a book called “Influence: The Psychology of Persuasion.”
-Since then, it’s been widely hailed as a seminal book on marketing, something everyone who is doing conversion optimization should read.
+Back in 1984, Dr. Robert B. Cialdini wrote a book called Influence: The Psychology of Persuasion.
+Since then, it’s been widely hailed as a seminal book on marketing—something everyone in conversion optimization should read.

 In the world of conversions, every little bit of persuasion counts.
 Here’s how you can use Cialdini’s 6 Principles of Persuasion to boost conversions.

 1. Reciprocity: Give a little something to get a little something in return.

 Cialdini’s first principle of persuasion states that human beings are wired to return favors and pay back debts—to treat others as they’ve treated us.

 The idea of reciprocity says that people, by nature, feel obliged to provide discounts or concessions to others if they’ve received favors from those same people.
 Psychology explains this by stressing that humans simply hate to feel indebted to others!

 Let’s say that you’re running a popular blog that offers readers highly actionable and practical information to improve their lives.
 All of this information is offered for free to site visitors.